Total Pageviews

 True Shooting Percentage= Total Points / 2* (FGA + (.44 x FTA)) This stat is an attempt to evaluate both field goal and free throw shooting together.
 This stat is one that is typically used by stat junkies looking to draw comparisons between individual players.

-An NBA analysis of shooting from specific distances helps to clarify some of the idea of what is a good and bad shot.
+An NBA analysis of shooting in 2010 from specific distances helps to clarify some of the idea of what is a good and bad shot.
 They analyzed shooting percentages for a season from various spots.

 0-5 feet- 57% 1.14 point per shot